-- 1. The Class C Warrants have been duly and validly authorized and when sold, paid for and issued upon the exercise of the Unit Purchase Options in accordance with the terms of the Unit Purchase Options, will be duly and validly issued, fully paid and nonassessable. - 2.
-The Class D Warrants have been duly and validly authorized and when sold, paid for and issued upon exercise of the Unit Purchase Options and the Class C Warrants in accordance with the terms of the Unit Purchase Option, will be duly and validly issued, fully paid and non-assessable. - 3.
-The Common Stock has been duly and validly authorized and when sold, paid for and issued upon the exercise of the Unit Purchase Options, Class C Warrants and Class D Warrants in accordance with the terms of the Unit Purchase Option, will be duly and validly issued, fully paid and nonassessable. - 4.
-The Common Stock issuable upon exercise of the options and warrants described in the Registration Statement has been duly and validly authorized and when sold, paid for and issued in accordance with the terms of such options and warrants will be duly and validly issued, fully paid and nonassessable.
+1. The Common Stock has been duly and validly authorized and when sold, paid for and issued upon the exercise of (a) the Unit Purchase Options, Class C Warrants and Class D Warrants in accordance with the terms of the Unit Purchase Option, the Class C Warrants and Class D Warrants, respectively, (b) the Class A Warrants and Class B Warrants in accordance with the terms of the Class A Warrants and Class B Warrants, respectively, and (c) such other options and warrants as set forth in the Registration Statement in accordance with the terms of such options and warrants, the Common Stock will be duly and validly issued, fully paid and nonassessable.